tf-rob-w/otel-collector-filter-remap-processor/README.md

-# OpenTelemetry Collector with Trace Hierarchy Processor
+# OpenTelemetry Collector with Filter Remap Processor

-This custom OpenTelemetry Collector includes a trace hierarchy processor that groups spans by trace ID, applies filtering rules, and maintains parent-child relationships even when parent spans are dropped.
+This custom OpenTelemetry Collector includes a filter remap processor that groups spans by trace ID, applies filtering rules, and maintains parent-child relationships even when parent spans are dropped.

 ## Features